-In our programme you will grow into a colleague of us teachers and that is the way you will be treated: an equal.
+In our programme, you will grow into a colleague of us teachers and that is the way you will be treated: an equal.
 You are welcome to call the teachers by their first name - they might even find it odd if you don’t!
-You will also have a bunch of student-colleagues with you right from the start, so you’ll have a strong network in no time.
-Our tutors will help you have a soft landing in Helsinki and at the university, and I can assure you that soon you’ll see that Helsinki feels like home.
+You will also have a bunch of student-colleagues with you right from the start, so you’ll build a strong network in no time.
+Our tutors will help you with a soft landing in Helsinki and at the university, and I can assure you that soon Helsinki will feel like home.

 The Faculty of Arts is at the very center, the heart, of Helsinki.
-The main building of the university is next to the Helsinki Cathedral and opposite of the Government Palace of Finland.
-You will find Unisport, the biggest gym in the city center, several Unicafes and the beating heart of student life within walking distance of the lecture halls.
+The main building of the university is next to the Helsinki Cathedral and opposite the Government Palace of Finland.
+You will find UniSport, the biggest gym in the city center, several UniCafes and the beating heart of student life within walking distance of the lecture halls.